Yuriy-Svetlov/gulp-update-modul/README.md

-# gulp-update-module
+# gulp-update-modul

-> [gulp-update-module](https://github.com/semiromid/gulp-update-module) is a gulp plugin to update modules easily.
+> [gulp-update-modul](https://github.com/semiromid/gulp-update-modul) is a gulp plugin to update modules easily.